Artists & Scholars Project Grants

 Eligibility Requirements

-Individuals eligible to apply must meet all the following eligibility requirements by the published deadline:
+Individuals eligible to apply must have met all the following eligibility requirements by the published application deadline:

-- Has resided in Montgomery County, MD for at least 12 consecutive months immediately prior to the application deadline (P.O.
+- Has resided in Montgomery County, MD with a verifiable mailing address in Montgomery County, MD for at least 12 consecutive months immediately prior to the application deadline (P.O.
 Boxes not accepted as proof of residency);

 - Is at least 21 years old;